The two most common therapeutic techniques recommended to people suffering from any mental illness (AMI) are talk therapy and mindfulness meditation.

 - Have I grown up seeing parents fight constantly?

-Once the triggers are known, they can create an action plan to cope with the triggers and reduce symptoms of anxiety.
+Once the root cause is known, they can create an action plan to cope with the root cause and reduce symptoms of anxiety.

 Similarly, other mental health problems such as depression, low confidence, low self-esteem, etc. can be managed through a deeper understanding of the triggers that cause them and by implementing practical solutions to deal with the triggers in everyday life.